 Dental Crown

 A tooth crown is a porcelain ceramic cap that can strengthen weakened and damaged teeth and also top dental implants.
 Dental crowns are great options for dental restorations and prosthetics because they look and feel like natural teeth.
-To create dental crowns, Dr. Speck takes dental impressions which are used to fabricate customized crowns.
+To create dental crowns, Dr. Speck takes dental impressions to create custom crowns.

 Dental Implants